 However, climate change has become an urgent problem, and a gas boiler is not the most environmentally friendly way to heat your home.
 As a result of climate change, more and more people are opting for green alternatives for various areas of their lives such as electric cars, and want to have a more positive impact when it comes to how they heat their homes too.

-Along with this, the Future Homes Standard has been put in place by the government to ban installing gas boilers in new build homes in the UK from 2025.
+Along with this, the Future Homes Standard has been put in place by the government to ban installing gas boilers in newly built homes in the UK from 2025.
 Using natural gas and oil to heat our homes produces carbon dioxide, which needs to stop in order for the UK to reach their Net-Zero goal in 2050.
 So, what are the alternatives to heating your home with a gas boiler?

 The Benefits of Gas Boiler Alternatives